TinyML-TH-Ohm/conductor/README.md

 ## Team

 This project was developed as part of the TinyML course led by [Prof. Cristian Axenie](https://www.th-nuernberg.de/person/axenie-cristian/) at the Georg Simon Ohm University of Applied Sciences Nuremberg during the summer semester of 2025.
+The team behind ConductorML consists of
+- Eleonora Schubert, 3296062, schubertel75720@th-nuernberg.de
+- Kristoph Kolert, 3128311, kolertkr103269@th-nuernberg.de
+- Tan Phat Nguyen, 3818565, nguyenta100556@th-nuernberg.de
+- Robin Feldmann, 3538270, feldmannro80685@th-nuernberg.de,

-The team behind ConductorML consists of Elli, Chris, Phat and Robin (Volle Namen und Matrikelnummer/th email hier noch?)— united by a shared passion for music, technology, and creative experimentation.
+united by a shared passion for music, technology, and creative experimentation.

 ## Idea